Sorry, you need to enable JavaScript to visit this website.

 For transnational learning, teaching and training activities within the strategic partnership: travel and individual support, linguistic support and exceptional costs, are eligible costs.

-As a mechanism to support young people in participating in Erasmus+ and the European Solidarity Corps, EUPA organises a number of workshops and information sessions to provide information and support on how to apply for funding.
-Furthermore, EUPA offers one to one assistance in discussing project proposals, officers are always available to provide support to young people.
+To support young people in participating in Erasmus+ and the European Solidarity Corps, EUPA organises workshops and information sessions to provide information and support on how to apply for funding.
+Furthermore, EUPA offers one-to-one assistance in discussing project proposals, and officers are always available to support young people.

 VET mobility programmes

-EU (Erasmus+) funded VET mobility programmes belong to the VET educational context and the purpose of these mobilities is the placement of learners in companies and VET learners in schools.
-Mobilities are only for outgoing learners and students go for short term duration mobilities (2 weeks).
+EU (Erasmus+) funded VET mobility programmes belong to the VET educational context.
+These mobilities aim to place learners in companies and VET learners in schools.
+Mobilities are only for outgoing learners, and students go for short-term duration mobilities (2 weeks).

-The Erasmus+ funding provides students with funding to cover travel, subsistence as well as linguistic preparation expenses.
+The Erasmus+ funding provides students with funding to cover travel, subsistence, and linguistic preparation expenses.

 Cross-border learning mobility - Tertiary education